smaugggg/ChantalsBookStore/ChantalsBookStore/README.txt

 0013 - Did everything through moving _ViewImports and _ViewStart to the Customers Area
 		It runs now and appears to work.
 Lovely!
 0016 - Completed Part 1!
 Ready to show Andrew tomorrow and get to work on Part 2!

+	20221106
+1713 - Beginning Part 2.
+Built solution, confirmed no errors:
+		========== Build: 4 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========
+1716 - Attempted to add migration per ppt.
+Wrong default project selected as predicted!
+1717 - Cute 'lil migration created! : BookstoreMigration000.cs
+1718 - Database updated per ppt.
+Build succeeded/done.
+		Application runs!
+1722 - Created the Category model and added the migration for it: AddCategoryToDb.cs 1735 - Created the IRepository Interface.
+1905 - Took a break to eat and now I'm back.
+		Was having some issues with the Repository class on slide 7.
+		It appeared that for some reasing the using statement into the data folder wasn't working.
+		I tried multiple things:
+			Moving the DbContext to another folder of a different name.
+			Copying the contents of DbContext and making another one in a different folder.
+			Still nothing.
+		So now I've moved it outside inthe the base .DataAccess project and I'm going to create the Repository class and see what happens I guess.
+1910 - So I wrote out what it said on Slide 7 regarding the public class Repository, and then used the little lightbulb for suggestions.
+		Now it's recognizing everything and everything is back where it should be??????????
+		It's working... but I don't know why it wasn't working in the first place.
+			THat's frustrating but also not?
+1919 - Finished slide 10, comitting to github.